Before you get started, make sure your Jira integration is set up. Here are the instructions.

 Merged Pull requests referencing Jira issue ids Design Outputs

-- Navigate to Enzyme > Design and observe that the issue is now listed in requirements column.
+- Navigate to Enzyme > Design and observe that the issue is now listed in the requirements column.

 Linking to Design Outputs